 Exploring Detroit's Abandoned Buildings

 Detroit, once the beating heart of America's automotive industry, now offers an intriguing blend of past and present.
 It is renowned for its abandoned buildings, and it remains a vibrant city with much to offer visitors, from rich history to a dynamic cultural scene.
-As a photographer drawn to urban decay and architectural narratives, Detroit's landscapes provide a unique opportunity for exploration.
+As a photographer drawn to urban decay and architectural narratives, Detroit's abandoned buildings and landscapes provide a unique opportunity for exploration.

 Why Detroit’s Abandoned Buildings Are So Compelling